For the many, not for the few? Climate-related mega projects and Human Security in Pakistan

 “We are getting worse instead of getting better despite having these huge projects near us.
 We cannot get a job in those projects.
 There is no benefit for us.
 We are just getting loss.
 Everybody is sick, small kids are sick, they promised us to give electricity, build houses, rooms etc. in the radius of 5KM but we have nothing… We have announced that when they come (again), we do not care whether something remains or not, we will stand and fight.
 We are a hundred thousand people, not just a few thousand.
 It is not easy to fight the police but still we were more in number at that (last) gathering.
 There was media, there was police, Patwaris and other government officials.
 Army was also there and all of them were saying to bulldoze us.
 But public has much more power”.

-The private sector as a force for promoting citizen’s rights and security?
+The private sector as a force for promoting citizen’s rights and security in Pakistan?

 The private sector, as key developers in the low carbon development agenda, can position themselves as a conduit for more sustainable, equitable and secure development.
 We are seeing some signs of this in the expansive development being undertaken in Thar.
 Until early 2017, the most well known company working in the region– Engro – was fairly disjointed from local citizens, apparently paying little attention to their building concerns about the development.
 This, combined with broader sentiments across the country about the lack of consultation for CPEC, led to some major protests and discontent in the region.
 There was little hope amongst the local populace for any constructive response from the company.
 However, the company made a step change when it hired a Sindhi activist and political commentator as the head of Corporate Social Responsibility, who, himself had been critical of the CPEC project in the media.